-As this special issue attests, over the last decade our field has seen an increase in the attention given to the unique writing challenges facing graduate students.
+As this collection attests, over the last decade, our field has seen an increase in the attention given to the unique writing challenges facing graduate students.
 Also within the last ten years, but not necessarily keeping step with emerging research into graduate writing challenges, we have seen graduate schools devoting more resources to supporting graduate students as writers, supplementing departmental training with interdisciplinary instruction and support.
-One significant innovation is the writing camp, a full-week immersion experience modeled on the "Dissertation Boot Camp" that began at the University of Pennsylvania in 2005 (Lee and Golde, 2013).
+One significant innovation is the writing camp, a full-week immersion experience modeled on the "Dissertation Boot Camp" that began at the University of Pennsylvania in 2005 (Lee & Golde, 2013).
 Many schools across the country offer similar camps, often run by partnerships of graduate schools, writing centers, libraries, and other support units.
 Camp participants and administrators are generally positive about these writing immersion experiences, and there is extensive anecdotal evidence of these camps' positive results.
-However, with a few notable exceptions (Simpson, 2013), we have very little data about the success of these camps outside of anecdotes and testimonials.
+However, with a few notable exceptions (Locke & Boyle, 2016; Simpson, 2013), we have very little data about the success of these camps outside of anecdotes and testimonials.
 Still less is known about how these camps affect writers over the long term and whether their impact varies across the disciplines.
-This is partly because, in spite of the growing body of research into graduate student writing, we still lack sufficient data on the behaviors and attitudes of graduate student writers in general and on how these behaviors and attitudes typically differ across disciplines.
-This paper adds to the discussion of graduate student writing support by offering a report on ongoing research into the short- and long-term impact of writing camps.
-Our emerging results highlight important design considerations for the construction of effective graduate writing camps.
+This is partly because, in spite of the growing body of research into graduate student writing, to which this collection contributes significantly, we still lack sufficient data on the behaviors and attitudes of graduate student writers in general and on how these behaviors and attitudes typically differ across disciplines.

-Across the Disciplines A Journal of Language, Learning and Academic Writing DOI: https://doi.org/10.37514/ATD-J.2015.12.3.06 wac.colostate.edu/atd ISSN 554-8244
+DOI: https://doi.org/10.37514/ATD-B.2020.0407.2.10